-- Keep thermostat set at 68 in the winter and decrease up to 10 degrees when away from home and while sleeping.
+- Keep the thermostat set at 68 degrees or lower in the winter and decrease it up to 10 degrees when away from home and while sleeping.

-- In the colder months, seal leaky areas with removeable options (if landlord does not provide permanent improvements).
+- In the colder months, seal leaky areas with removable options (if the property owner does not provide permanent improvements).

 - Use plastic film on windows.

-- Use door draft stoppers (buy or make one or roll up a towel and place in drafty area).
+- Use door draft stoppers (buy or make one by rolling up a towel).

 - If you supply your own window air conditioning unit, look for an Energy Star rated unit.

-- Use fans to minimize need for air conditioning.
+- Use fans to minimize the need for air conditioning.